Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Abstract

 \section{Abstract}

-We investigate the stochastic dynamics of point defects in a two-dimensional hexagonal colloidal crystal.
-Using a stochastic dynamical framework (evolution mechanics), we first extract the position-dependent drift vector and diffusion matrix from experimental trajectories, revealing dynamics that go beyond simple diffusion with constant coefficients.
-We then reconstruct a stochastic potential landscape by applying a periodic constraint and an equilibrium approximation within this framework.
-The energy differences between local minima in this landscape agree in order of magnitude with prior experimental estimates.
-Furthermore, analysis of the fit residuals under the equilibrium approximation provides evidence of nonequilibrium dynamics in di-vacancies.
-This work demonstrates how time-series analysis combined with this theoretical framework can uncover effective energy landscapes and assess detailed-balance violation in defect motion, providing a general approach for studying complex dynamics in confined systems.
+We examined the Brownian motion of point defects in a two‑dimensional hexagonal colloidal crystal, going beyond the conventional treatment that assumes constant diffusion coefficients.
+By extracting the spatially varying drift vector and diffusion matrix directly from experimental trajectories, we uncovered richer behavior than predicted by the simple diffusive limit.
+Within a general stochastic‑dynamics framework, these measurements revealed an effective stochastic potential landscape shaped by the crystal’s periodic structure.
+The energy differences between its local minima were consistent, to within an order of magnitude, with previous experimental estimates.
+Simulations of stochastic trajectories on this reconstructed landscape reproduced the essential features of the observed defect motion.
+This study illustrates how combining time‑series extraction with theoretical analysis can expose effective energy landscapes and provide a powerful route to understanding complex dynamics in colloidal systems.